DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 ![Eps Win1](images/63_eps-w_1.png)

-Hit `Ctrl+S` and save the key in a folder on your computer (preferably where you download files to).
+Use `Cmd+S` and save the key in a folder on your computer (do not change the file extension).

 To verify the signature, we need Gpg Suite.
 If it’s not already installed, go to Download and install the latest version of GPG Suite https://gpgtools.org/ and download the latest release.